 During the appointment

-Make sure an adult (18 years or older) is home during the appointment.
+An adult (18 years or older) must be home during the appointment.
 Water meter replacement typically takes 30-90 minutes.
 The installer will need to shut off the water to your house while your water meter is being replaced.

 About water meters and replacement

 Water meters measure how much water you use.
 We typically use a water meter for about 15 to 20 years.
 Older water meters can become less accurate and may even leak.